OpenNebula/docs/source/operation/host_cluster_management/hostsubsystem.rst

 .. _hostsubsystem:

 ==========================
-Hosts & Clusters Overview
+Overview
 ==========================

+* Architect
+* Administrator
+* KVM
+* vCenter

-A **Host** is a server that has the ability to run Virtual Machines and that is connected to OpenNebula's Frontend server.
-OpenNebula can work with Hosts with a heterogeneous configuration, i.e. you can connect Hosts to the same OpenNebula with different hypervisors or Linux distributions as long as these requirements are fulfilled:
+A **Host** is a server that has the ability to run Virtual Machines and that is connected to OpenNebula's Front-end server.
+OpenNebula can work with Hosts with a heterogeneous configuration, i.e. you can connect Hosts to the same OpenNebula with different hypervisors or Linux distributions.
+To learn how to prepare the hosts you can read the :ref:`Node Installation guide <node_installation_overview>`.

--  Every Host need to have a ``oneadmin`` account.
--  OpenNebula's Frontend and all the Hosts need to be able to resolve, either by DNS or by ``/etc/hosts`` the names of all the other Hosts and Frontend.
--  The ``oneadmin`` account in any Host or the Frontend should be able to ssh passwordlessly to any other Host or Frontend.
-This is achieved either by sharing the ``$HOME`` of ``oneadmin`` accross all the servers with NFS or by manually copying the ``~/.ssh`` directory.
--  It needs to have a hypervisor supported by OpenNebula installed and properly configured.
-The correct way to achieve this is to follow the specific guide for each hypervisor.
--  **ruby** >= 1.8.7
--  OpenNebula node packages installed.
-For CentOS/RHEL these are ``opennebula-node-kvm`` or ``opennebula-common`` for ``kvm``.
-For Debian based distros install ``opennebula-node``.

 **Clusters** are pools of hosts that share datastores and virtual networks.
 Clusters are used for load balancing, high availability, and high performance computing.